tungserver99/glstm/README.md

-# Code for GloCOM: A Short Text Neural Topic Model via Global Clustering Context
+# Code for GLSTM: Global and Local context in Short text Neural Topic Model

 ## Preparing Libraries